Improved Decision Rule Approximations for Multi-Stage Robust Optimization via Copositive Programming

 \section{Concluding remarks}

 Generic MSRO problems (with non-fixed recourse) have so far resisted strong decision rule approximations.
 In this paper, we leveraged modern conic programming techniques to derive an exact convex copositive program for the linear decision rule approximation of these difficult optimization problems.
 We further derived an equivalent copositive program for the more powerful quadratic decision rule approximation of instances with fixed recourse.
 These reformulations enabled us to obtain a new semidefinite approximation that is provably tighter than an existing scheme of similar complexity by Ben-Tal et al. The copositive approach further inspired us to develop a new piecewise decision rule scheme for the generic problems.
 For MSRO problems with non-fixed recourse, we proved that the resulting approximation is tighter than the state-of-the-art scheme by Georghiou et al. Extensive numerical results demonstrate that our scheme can substantially outperform existing schemes in terms of optimality, while maintaining scalability when solving large problem instances.
-We conclude that, for all practical purposes, our proposed copositive approach provides the best balance of both worlds.
+We conclude that our proposed copositive approach provides an excellent balance between optimality and scalability.

 We mention two promising directions for further research.
 First, it would be interesting to derive a copositive programming reformulation for the piecewise decision rule scheme where we simultaneously optimize for the best folding directions and breakpoints.
 Second, it is imperative to design a global solution approach for MSRO problems with non-fixed recourse that leverages the proposed decision rule schemes.